geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 show that [it's pretty simple](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0070687#s2) to come up with decent global weights even for Poisson distributed data (Warren2013).

-# Further Extensions
+# Limitations and Extensions

 I'll conclude this article here, since it is the simplest and most efficient application of VarPro to problems with multiple right hand sides.
+Let me mention some limitations of the presented approach and how to overcome them, without going into too much detail.

+## Depending on the Data Index
+One important limitation of the approach presented here is, that the model functions and the weights must be the same for each member of the dataset, i.e. they may not vary with the index $$s$$ across the dataset.
+This limitation enables us to calculate the projection matrix and its derivative only once for the whole dataset and brings us substantial computational savings.
-It's main limitation is that the model functions and the weights must be the same for each member of the dataset, i.e. they may not vary with the member index $$s$$ of the dataset.
-However, it is straightforward to extend the method presented here to allow a dependency on $$s$$, cf. eg. (Baerligea2023).
-The problem then is that we will need to calculate the matrix $$\boldsymbol \Phi_w^{(s)}$$, and consequently the projection matrix and it's derivative, for each member of the dataset.
-This will cost us dearly[^svd-product] but can still beat a purely nonlinear minimization without VarPro (Baerligea2023).
+It is pretty straightforward to extend the method presented here to allow a dependency on $$s$$, cf. eg. (Baerligea2023).
+We will then need to recalculate the matrix $$\boldsymbol \Phi_w^{(s)}$$ for every index $$s$$, and consequently also the projection matrix and it's derivative.
+This will cost us some significant compute[^svd-product] but can still beat a purely nonlinear minimization without VarPro (Baerligea2023).

+## More Efficient Solvers

+The methodology presented here assumes we want to plug our residual and Jacobian into an existing nonlinear least squares solver.
+This has many advantages.
+For example, in our implementation we can concentrate on the actual VarPro part and leave the minimization to a well crafted third party library.
+We can also switch out the minimization backend, by switching to a different library or exchanging the underlying algorithm.
+Usually, VarPro implementations use the Levenberg-Marquardt (LM) algorithm for minimization, but any nonlinear least squares solver will do.
+Bärligea actually reports better results with algorithms other than LM (Baerligea2023).

+However, there are some downsides that come with this approach.
+One problem is that both the residual vector and the Jacobian matrix will have $$m\cdot S$$ rows, which can become quite large for big datasets.
+In their paper, Warren _et al._ report an approach termed _partitioned variable projection_ that implements a modified version of the LM solver which does not require to store the full Jacobian (Warren2023).

 # References